 Since 1964 it has been on loan to the National Portrait Gallery.

-Many of the pages in this 96-year-old book are loose, taped, or in dire need of tape.
+Many of the pages in this 96-year-old book are loose, or taped, or in dire need of it.
 Imagine what the old cover looked like before it was rebound.
 Here is what the original American cover looks like, and the British cover.

 The handwriting on the title page reads Arthur R. Tunsun, New York – Mar – 1923.
 He’d have a low badge number as well.